-Prepared advisory memoranda for an internal government policy group of an Emirate
+Prepared advisory memoranda on Basel III for an internal government policy group of an Emirate.

-Worked extensively with an international financial advisor in developing and drafting extensive revisions to governing law to implement international best practices in governance, oversight and administration for MENA sovereign wealth fund
+Worked extensively with an international financial advisor and national Attorney General in developing and drafting extensive revisions to governing law to implement international best practices in governance, oversight and administration for MENA sovereign wealth fund.

 Publications and Speeches

 "Federal Securities Law," a quarterly column in The Bond Lawyer, the journal of the National Association of Bond Lawyers, 2001 – present.